Searching for axion forces with spin precession in atoms and molecules: Experimental setup and background overview

 An experiment could use the ground state $^1S_0$, which is only sensitive to the axion gradient through the nucleon spin, and the excited state $^3P_2$, which has a very different magnetic moment and can therefore be used as a co-magnetometer.
 The Hamiltonians for these states are:

 where $\mu_{N(B)}$ is the nuclear (Bohr) magneton, $M$ is the projection of the total angular momentum onto the quantisation axis, and $\mathbf{I}$ ($\mathbf{S}$) is the nucleon (electron) spin.
 The coefficients $c_e, c_N$ reflect the fact that in principle the axion coupling to electrons and nucleons may differ.
 These states have different origins for their magnetic moment and can be used as a co-magnetometer by comparing how the precession frequency changes with the B field and axion gradient orientation, as discussed in a previous section.
+In the notation described in Sec.\ref{sec:axion_comagnetometry}, this corresponds to $g_{a,0}=0$ and $g_{F,0}\sim 10^{-3}$ \cite{Olschewski1972} for the $^1S_0$ state, where $F=I+J$ is the total angular momentum, and $g_{F,2} \approx 3/2$, $g_{a,2}=1/2$ for the $^3P_2$.
 Since the ground state is only sensitive to the axion coupling to nucleons, this experiment would be sensitive to both coupling to electrons and nucleons.
 See Figures \ref{fig:axion_electron_forces} and \ref{fig:axion_nucleon_forces}.
 Note that in the event of a positive signal, it would be critical to perform the measurements in different states or species with additional different relative sensitivities to magnetic fields, electron couplings, and nuclear couplings, in order to conclusively disentangle these effects.

 The shot noise-limited sensitivity using $\tau = 5 - 10$~ms, $\dot{N}=10^{10}-10^{11}$ atoms/s, and $T_{int}=10^6 - 10^7$~s, we get an expected sensitivity in the range $\delta\omega\sim 10^{-7}$ Hz to $10^{-6}$ Hz.
 In Fig.\ref{fig:axion_electron_forces} we show the expected reach assuming $\delta\omega\sim 10^{-7}$ Hz.